 Massachusetts’ Medicaid program, MassHealth, supports aging seniors during daytime hours with its Adult Day Health (ADH) program.
 Through a combination of daytime services, this program aims to provide a care environment that supports elders in their emotional, cognitive, and physical wellbeing.

 Trained staff assists seniors with their Activities of Daily Living (ADL), such as bathing and dressing, as well as provide skilled nursing tasks.
 In addition to the elderly who require adult day health services due to the process of aging, this program also serves persons with severe conditions, as well as those who have been diagnosed with Alzheimer’s disease and other related dementias.

 By providing Adult Day Health, the state health administrators hope to delay institutionalization and help facilitate a community-aging alternative to nursing home care.
-Not only is adult day care much less expensive than is nursing home care, many Massachusetts families and seniors prefer this type of care over being institutionalized.
+Not only is adult day care much less expensive than nursing home care, many Massachusetts families and seniors prefer this type of care over being institutionalized.
 Family caregivers also benefit by being able to continue to work during business hours without the need to hire a private caregiver.

-The Adult Day Health program helps elders to avoid the need for more intensive care in a 24-hour facility.
+The Adult Day Health program helps elders avoid the need for more intensive care in a 24-hour facility.
 The following is a general list of services that are available via the Adult Day Health program in Massachusetts:

 Learn more about this Massachusetts Medicaid program in the Adult Day Health Manual on the state website.